The Types of Brain Injuries Caused By Automobile Accidents

 You will want to contact an award-winning brain injury attorney with the expertise you and your family need.
 An experienced TBI lawyer will have the ability to help in determining if you’re entitled to compensatory damages for your injuries from those accountable as a result of at-fault, negligent, reckless, or aggressive drivers or by other means like faulty parts, defective or recalled automobile,s or automotive design flaws.

 These include the price of medical bills, property damage, lost wages, and pain and suffering.
 Victims may also be entitled to punitive damages, which are intended to punish the defendant for their reckless behavior in the event of automotive negligence/ liability claims.
-Meet TBI Tina, Arash Law’s lead attorney in brain injury accidents.
+Meet TBI Tina, Our firm’s lead attorney in brain injury accidents.